vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 >
 > Some of my faves:
 >
-> [Nerdwriter](https://www.youtube.com/user/Nerdwriter1) [*Channel Criswell*](https://www.youtube.com/channel/UCL5kBJmBUVFLYDiSiK1VDw) [Now You See It](https://www.youtube.com/channel/UCWTFGPpNQ0Ms6afXhaWDiRw) [**Every Frame A Painting**](https://www.youtube.com/channel/UCjFqcJQXGZ6T6sxyFB-5i6A) [Kermode and Mayo](https://www.youtube.com/channel/UCCxKPNMqjnqbxVEt1tyDUsA) (for the reviews - Hello to Jason Isaacs) [The Royal Ocean Film Society](https://www.youtube.com/channel/UCWq-qJSudqKrzquTVep9Jwg) [Cameron Carpenter](https://www.youtube.com/channel/UCnYV4uuX5--1KFGJFfAFETQ) (mostly for humour)
+> [~~Nerdwriter~~](https://www.youtube.com/user/~~Nerdwriter~~1) [*Channel Criswell*](https://www.youtube.com/channel/UCL5kBJmBUVFLYDiSiK1VDw) [Now You See It](https://www.youtube.com/channel/UCWTFGPpNQ0Ms6afXhaWDiRw) [**Every Frame A Painting**](https://www.youtube.com/channel/UCjFqcJQXGZ6T6sxyFB-5i6A) [Kermode and Mayo](https://www.youtube.com/channel/UCCxKPNMqjnqbxVEt1tyDUsA) (for the reviews - Hello to Jason Isaacs) [The Royal Ocean Film Society](https://www.youtube.com/channel/UCWq-qJSudqKrzquTVep9Jwg) [Cameron Carpenter](https://www.youtube.com/channel/UCnYV4uuX5--1KFGJFfAFETQ) (mostly for humour)
 >
 > In particular, shout out to *Channel Criswell*.
 I just love the way the films almost speak for themselves in his videos - they are almost well crafted films in themselves, drawing your attention to specific moods and details.
 Many recommendations for his video on Kubrick (which, I believe, he got into trouble for because of copyright or some such according to my friend who is also a fan).

 37: I'm actually not a very big fan of film video essays.
 You have to be very careful and cross-check information presented in those essays.
 Lots of times, essayists seem to be pulling stuff straight out of their butts, using fancy rhetoric and language (and careful editing) to cover the fact that they have no idea what they're talking about.

 > 15: I'll have to agree with gospeljohn.
 I have found most film video essayists to ride the hype around these essays created by kogonada and **every frame a painting**.
 Only those two have created interesting essays.
-People like Nerdwriter however....
+People like ~~Nerdwriter~~ however....
 >
-> > 16: Nerdwriter is a damn hack and i'm endlessly getting sent his sloppy videos by relatives..
+> > 16: ~~Nerdwriter~~ is a damn hack and i'm endlessly getting sent his sloppy videos by relatives..
 > >
 > > > 9: he's so fucking bad. honestly, youtube is a fucking mess. so many content creators get popular because audiences cant think for themselves.
-I'm watching nerdwriter and I think "that's not how this works. that's not any of this works" lul
+I'm watching ~~Nerdwriter~~ and I think "that's not how this works. that's not any of this works" lul

 > 3: This is actually something I worry about being not a film student at all but just a casual cinephile.
 Some opinions too may not be very representative.
 I heard some awesome things about "mother!", for example, and really enjoyed it but all my friends hated it (including those who studied film.)
 It's probably best to watch them with a pinch of salt, do you think?
 >